testcontainers/testcontainers-dotnet/docs/api/create_docker_network.md

 ## Custom network

 A more advanced case, places one or more containers on custom networks.
 The communication between those containers won't require exposing ports through the host anymore.
-To configure and create Docker networks use `TestcontainersNetworkBuilder`.
+To configure and create Docker networks use `NetworkBuilder`.
 The following example creates a network and assigns it to two containers.
 The second container establishes a network connection to Deep Thought by using its network alias and receives the magic number `42`.

 ```csharp
 const string MagicNumber = "42";